n1nj4z33/teamcity_api/README.md

 teamcity_api
 =========

-## A Python wrapper for the Teamcity 8.x REST API
+## A python wrapper for the Teamcity 8.x REST API

 For more information see https://confluence.jetbrains.com/display/TCD8/REST+API